zkemail/zk-email-verify/regex_to_circom/README.md

 Note that there is a full JS version of this code with tests at https://github.com/zk-email-verify/zk-regex/ , which also now supports some additional character classes.
 Once it reaches parity, we expect to update this repo to use that library instead.

-Edit the regex on the top of lexical.js to change which regex is generated.
+Edit the regex on the top of lexical.js to change which regex is generated, then run `python3 gen.py`.

 ## Halo2